rossh2/rossh2.github.io/_pages/index.md

 ---

-I'm a second year PhD student in the department of Linguistics at Harvard University.
+I'm a second year PhD student in the Department of Linguistics at Harvard University.

-I'm interested in formal semantics and computational linguistics, and in particular how the two can be combined.
-My current theoretical work focuses on anaphora and indefinites.
-While I have an abiding love for logic and lambda calculus, I'm currently questioning whether classical logic is the right way to tackle indefinites and discourse referents.
-I want to spend more time pursuing modality, implicatures and in general meaning "between the lines".
+My dream is to combine theoretical semantics and computational linguistics.
+I have a deep love for logic and lambda calculus, and my current theoretical work focuses on anaphora and indefinites with a side serving of modality.
+(One of my current questions is whether classical logic is the right way to tackle indefinites at all.)

-I also believe that there's a lot of scope to use linguistics to tackle issues currently outside the bounds of modern NLP.
+I also believe that there's a lot of scope to use linguistics, in particular semantics, to tackle issues currently outside the bounds of modern NLP.
-One of my current sources of excitement is marrying linguistic theory with machine learning: this will open doors to problems that aren't easily solved just with more and more data, and should take us from approximate solutions to 100% confidence, accurate answers on linguistically motivated problems.
+Marrying linguistic theory with machine learning will open doors to problems that aren't easily solved just with more and more data, and should take us from approximate solutions to 100% confidence, accurate answers on linguistically motivated problems.